mo-hobbs/rts-labs/README.md

+# To start this project:
+• clone repo
+• cd into the rts-labs folder
+• run npm update && npm start to view in browser
+• more instructions on using Create React App located at the bottom of the README

-# Hacker News Search App:
+# INSTRUCTIONS for the Hacker News Search App:

 Using the Javascript framework of your choice, build an application that has two pages users can navigate to: